cjallow01/project-2/README.md

 Purpose
 The Netflico, a video streaming company, sponsored an Intern program, where participants were trying to get a list of all the movies that were released in 2022 and determined what were the most popular movies so that they can increase they streaming marketing stragegy.
 In order to provide organized and clean dataset, this project focuses on ETL (Extract, Transform and Load process which includes the following steps:

--Extracting data from two different sources
+    **Extracting** data from two different sources
         - The Open Movie Database (OMDb) using OMDb API
-    - The Internet Movie Database dataset from Kaggle website -Transforming data using Jupyter Notebook, Python and Pandas Loading data using PostgreSQL and pgAdmin to host final cleaned data set.
+        - The Internet Movie Database dataset from Kaggle website **Transforming** data using Jupyter Notebook, Python and Pandas **Loading** data using PostgreSQL and pgAdmin to host final cleaned data set.
 Overview of the code
 The goal of this analysis is to create automated pipeline that extracts, transform and loads data.
 This analysis consists of four parts, where each step is building up from beginning of extracting data and function testing, through transformation and cleaning process to its final step connect and load to the database.
 The entire process of ETL can be executed with a single call of the function extract_transform_load in the final step ETL_create_database.ipynb.
 The ETL process is broken down into four jupyter notebook files: